 Have you Been Charged with Sodomy in Georgia?

 Many people believe a defendant is guilty until proven innocent, especially when regarding someone charged with a sexual offense.
 Even though you may find yourself feeling judged by everyone around you, you are in fact innocent until proven guilty.
 Your best defense will not build itself.
-The Law Office of Richard Lawson and his team of Georgia Sodomy Attorneys understand that a charge is not the same as a conviction and that everyone deserves to be treated fairly.
+Lawson and Berry and their team of Georgia Sodomy Attorneys understand that a charge is not the same as a conviction and that everyone deserves to be treated fairly.
 Contact us today for a free case evaluation.
 Let our combined 50 years of experience build your best defense today.
 Do not wait; call a Georgia Sex Crime Lawyer now!

 Georgia Law O.C.G.A. § 16-6-2(a)

 A person commits the offense of sodomy when he or she performs or submits to any sexual act involving the sex organs of one person and the mouth or anus of another.